What Are Digital Dental X-rays?

 During digital x-rays, we still protect our patients from radiation exposure even though the digital x-ray produces much less radiation than the traditional film x-rays of the past.
 Our patients are asked to wear a lead apron as an added precaution.
 Patients who are pregnant or breastfeeding should tell a team member so extra care can be taken.
 We want to protect all of our patients from radiation exposure, no matter how small.
 If you have any concerns, please let our team know ahead of time.

-After your teeth are cleaned and polished, we will take you to the room dedicated to our radiographs.
+After your teeth are cleaned and polished, we’ll take you to the room dedicated to our radiographs.
 Getting digital x-rays at Southern Cal Smiles is simple and fast.
 Even our youngest patients know that getting x-rays with us is nothing to worry about during their appointments.
-The entire x-ray session usually takes about 5 – 10 minutes.
+The entire x-ray session usually takes about 5 to 10 minutes.
 Once the needed images are taken, the x-rays are uploaded and can be examined during your appointment in a matter of moments.

 Most patients will have a series of digital x-rays taken, including:

-- Panoramic view of the entire mouth — all teeth, the jaws, and sinuses
+- Panoramic view of the entire mouth — all teeth, jaws, and sinuses

 - Periapical views to show the entire length of a tooth